marcelpatrick/3rdPersonShooter/README.md

 	APlayerController* GetTankPlayerController() const { return TankPlayerController; }
 ```
 In Tank.cpp Define HandleDestruction() funtion and in it call Super::HandleDestruction() to inherit the implementations of this function from the BasePawn.
+Then hide actor so that it disappears
+Disabled all actions on tick for this actor
+And define its bAlive variable to false so that we know it is dead
 ```cpp
 // defines what happens when the basepawn and its inherited classes die void ATank::HandleDestruction()